ronhandels/IPECAD/readme.md

 ### main branch (planned to be released as v2.2.0-beta in late 2023)

-This is intended a stable development version.
+This is for development and fine tuning before release, it is intended to be stable but not guaranteed.

 It extends v2.1.0 with new features (transitions to institutionalization, table/graph outcomes), new inputs (estimate of the